mikechau/react-primer-draft/README.md

 ### React Component

-A `React` component encapsulates everything.
-It does not seperate the `view` from the `view logic`, but rather merges the two together.
-The seperation of concerns does not really make sense when building a `ui`, the `view` and its `view logic` are inevitably tightly coupuled.
-Rather than jumping between a `template file` and some sort of `view-controller` it makes sense to keep them together. `React` `components` are usually small enough that this is not a big deal to have the two together, and if it does get to be too large you can break down your `component` into smaller `components`.
+A React component encapsulates everything.
+It does not seperate the *view* from the *view logic*, but rather merges the two together.
+Separating these does not really make sense when building a user interface: the view and its logic are inevitably tightly coupled.
+Rather than jumping between a template file and some sort of view-controller it makes sense to keep them together.
+React *components* are usually small enough that this is not a big deal to have the two together, and if it does get to be too large you can break down your component into smaller components.

-A key point from the `React` `documentation`:
+A key point from [the React documentation](http://facebook.github.io/react/docs/):

 > #### [Components are Just State Machines](https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html#components-are-just-state-machines)
 > React thinks of UIs as simple state machines.
 By thinking of a UI as being in various states and rendering those states, it's easy to keep your UI consistent.